-jelly baby, or some of the other weird and wonderful types of fungi we showcased in the first part of this series.
+If you’ve got a keen eye for spotting fungi, you might have already encountered the collared earth star, thejelly baby, or some of the other weird and wonderful types of fungi we showcased in the first part of this series.

 1. Turkey tail (Trametes versicolor)

 Turkey tail fungi come in a variety of colours, and are often striped.
 They are shelf-like structures and can befound growing on wood of all descriptions, sometimes even fence posts.

-Some of the brown turkey tail varieties can actually look a bit like wood, so they blend in with their surrounds and
+Some of the brown turkey tail varieties can actually look a bit like wood, so they blend in with their surrounds andcan be hard to spot.

 2. Bird’s nest (Cyathus olla)

 This intriguing greyish yellow fungus resembles a littlenest filled with eggs.
 These egg-like structures are called peridioles, and are actually packets of microscopicspores.

 Raindrops splash the ‘eggs’ out of the nest so the spore packets are spread.
 The spores germinate andeventually new ‘nests’ may be produced.

 3. Green skinhead (Cortinarius austrovenetus)